KISS OF A SAVAGE

 Dreamed 1993/10/28 by Chris Wayan

-And I realize I'm one of them.
-A time-savage.
 The moderns show us around.
 I'm surprised--San Francisco is still a city, there still are cities, and even cars! well, ground-level vehicles.
 Amazing.
 We even travel on a road, south along the old path of Bayshore Freeway through town to the low pass near Candlestick Point.
 There's a red warning light on the right side of the dashboard.
 I wonder if it's a seat-belt warning, but they seem okay.
-I check and check for what's malfunctioning, and realize at last it could be inherent, nothing I'm DOING: the light may be warning there are wild animals in the car.
+I check and check for what's malfunctioning, and realize at last it could be inherent, nothing I'm DOING: the light may be warning that dangerous wild animals may be inside the car.

 Wild animals like me.